ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 A Publisher group member with node name NODENAME may at some point exhaust its Sender Sequence Numbers used for protecting its published topic data (see {{oscon}}).

-When this happens, the Publisher MUST send a Key Renewal Request message to the KDC, as per {{Section 4.8.2.1 of I-D.ietf-ace-key-groupcomm}}.
-That is, it sends a CoAP PUT request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC.
+When this happens, the Publisher MUST send a Key Renewal Request message to the KDC, as per {{Section 4.8.2.1 of RFC9594}}.
+That is, it sends a CoAP POST request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC.

-Upon receiving the Key Renewal Request, the KDC processes it as defined in {{Section 4.8.2 of I-D.ietf-ace-key-groupcomm}}, with the addition that the KDC takes one of the following actions.
+Upon receiving the Key Renewal Request, the KDC processes it as defined in {{Section 4.8.2 of RFC9594}}, with the addition that the KDC takes one of the following actions.

 * The KDC rekeys the group.
 That is, the KDC generates new group keying material for that group (see {{rekeying}}), and replies to the Publisher with a group rekeying message as defined in {{rekeying}}, providing the new group keying material.
 Then, the KDC rekeys the rest of the group, as discussed in {{rekeying}}.

   The KDC SHOULD perform a group rekeying only if already scheduled to occur shortly, e.g., according to an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
 In any other case, the KDC SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT12).

-* The KDC determines and assigns a new Sender ID for the Publisher, and replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of I-D.ietf-ace-key-groupcomm}}.
+* The KDC determines and assigns a new Sender ID for the Publisher, and replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
 The CBOR Map in the response payload includes only the parameter 'group_SenderId' registered in {{Section 16.3 of I-D.ietf-ace-key-groupcomm-oscore}}, and specifies the new Sender ID of the Publisher encoded as a CBOR byte string.

   The KDC MUST assign a new Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group (i.e., since the latest group rekeying, see {{rekeying}}).

   The KDC MUST return a 5.03 (Service Unavailable) response in case there are currently no Sender IDs available to assign in the group.
-The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 4 ("No available node identifiers").

 ### Updating Authentication Credentials

 A Publisher group member with node name NODENAME can contact the KDC to upload a new authentication credential to use in the security group with name GROUPNAME, and replace the currently stored one.
-To this end, the Publisher sends a CoAP POST request to its associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME/cred at the KDC (see {{Section 4.9.1 of I-D.ietf-ace-key-groupcomm}}).
+To this end, the Publisher sends a CoAP POST request to its associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME/cred at the KDC (see {{Section 4.9.1 of RFC9594}}).

 Following a successful processing of the request, the KDC replaces the stored authentication credential of this Client for the group GROUPNAME with the one specified in the request.

 ### Leaving a Group ## {#sec-group-leaving}

 A group member with node name NODENAME can actively request to leave the security group with name GROUPNAME.
-To this end, the Client sends a CoAP DELETE request to the associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME at the KDC (see {{Section 4.8.3 of I-D.ietf-ace-key-groupcomm}}).
+To this end, the Client sends a CoAP DELETE request to the associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME at the KDC (see {{Section 4.8.3 of RFC9594}}).

-The KDC can also remove a group member due to any of the reasons described in {{Section 5 of I-D.ietf-ace-key-groupcomm}}.
+The KDC can also remove a group member due to any of the reasons described in {{Section 5 of RFC9594}}.

 # Group Rekeying Process {#rekeying}

 Rekeying a group consists in the KDC generating and distributing a new symmetric key, which is used as group key from then on to protect the publication of topic data with COSE (see {{oscon}}).

-The KDC MUST trigger a group rekeying as described in {{Section 6 of I-D.ietf-ace-key-groupcomm}}, upon a change in the group membership or due to the current group keying material approaching its expiration time.
+The KDC MUST trigger a group rekeying as described in {{Section 6 of RFC9594}}, upon a change in the group membership or due to the current group keying material approaching its expiration time.
 In addition, the KDC MAY perform regularly scheduled group rekeying executions.

 Upon generating the new group key and before starting its distribution: